sharach/XPS-data-analysis-program/README.md

 ----------------------------------------------------------------------------------------------------------------------
 ## To run the this program:
-1. Run the xps_plotter from one of the subfolders within the "Experimental data" folder in an IDE.
+1. Run the xps_plotter in an IDE.
 2. Enter the inputs requested by the terminal prompts.

 ### Inputs: